British comics: 20th century

-Adult comics also witnessed a slight resurgence with psst!, an attempt to market a French-style monthly bande dessinée, and Escape magazine, published by Paul Gravett, former psst! promotions man.
+Adult comics also witnessed a slight resurgence with Pssst!, an attempt to market a French-style monthly bande dessinée, and Escape magazine, published by Paul Gravett, former Pssst! promotions man.
 Escape featured early work from Eddie Campbell and Paul Grist, amongst others.
 Neither comic managed to survive in the vagaries of the comics market, Escape beset by lack of publisher interest.

 During this period a number of smaller publishers were formed to provide inventive publications appealing to niche markets.
 Congress Press was one of these companies, releasing titles such as Birthrite, Heaven & Hell and a graphic novel, Spookhouse.
 Other small publishers of the era included Harrier Comics (1984–1989) and Acme Press (1986–1995).

 Most of the surviving titles published by IPC, Fleetway, and DC Thomson were merged into each other in the late 1980s and early 1990s, as the popularity of comics waned further in response to a surge in the popularity of television (a popularity which received another major boost from the late 1970s onward as domestic videocassette recorders became available), and due to the popularity of video games (as inexpensive home computers such as the ZX Spectrum, mainly used for gaming, became available from 1980).
 Although new comics titles were launched in this period, none seemed to find a sustainable audience.

 Notable comics of the period included Deadline, Toxic!, Crisis, and Revolver.
 Deadline was conceived by Steve Dillon and Brett Ewins, and mixed original strips with reprints of U.S. strips, notably Love & Rockets, and articles and interviews on the British independent music scene of the time.
 Tank Girl was its most notable strip.
 Crisis was published by Fleetway Publications, a company formed from IPC's comics holdings.
 It was aimed at readers who had outgrown 2000 AD, and featured first works by Garth Ennis and Sean Phillips amongst others.

 One publication of that period did find an audience.
-Viz began life in 1979 as a fanzine style publication, before, in 1989, becoming the biggest selling comic in the country.
+Viz began life in 1979 as a fanzine style publication, before, in 1989, becoming the biggest-selling comic in the country.
 Based upon bad taste, crude language, crude sexual innuendo, and the parodying of strips from The Dandy (among them Black Bag – the Faithful Border Bin Liner, a parody of The Dandy's Black Bob series about a Border Collie), the popularity of Viz depended entirely upon a variant of Sixties counter-culture; and it promptly inspired similarly themed titles, including Smut, Spit!, Talking Turkey, Elephant Parts, Gas, Brain Damage, Poot!, UT and Zit, all of which failed to achieve Vizs longevity and folded, while Viz remained one of the United Kingdom's top-selling magazines.